-1800.61 SUB-VARSITY ELIGIBILITY - A student will be granted sub-varsity eligibility by the Commissioner upon submittal of a restricted waiver request signed by the principals of the sending and receiving schools.

-1800.62 NON-PARTICIPATION - A student who has not participated in an interscholastic contest or scrimmage in a specific sport at any level (varsity, junior varsity, sophomore, freshmen) during the 12 calendar months preceding the date of transfer shall have varsity eligibility at the receiving school in that specific sport at all levels of competition.

-1800.63 RETURN TO ORIGINAL SCHOOL - A student who has not participated in an interscholastic contest or scrimmage for any team at any level while a student in the previous high school shall be varsity eligible at all levels in all sports provided he/she returns to the high school he/she attended prior to the period of nonparticipation.

-1800.64 TRANSFER FROM A NON-MEMBER SCHOOL - A student who resides in Colorado and who has never previously been enrolled in a member school and who transfers to a member school from a non-member school shall have varsity eligibility at the receiving school.

-1800.65 BROKEN HOME - A student of a broken home will be exempt from the transfer rule for the first move in high school from one parent to the other.
+- 1800.41 SUB-VARSITY ELIGIBILITY A student will be granted sub-varsity eligibility by the Commissioner upon submittal of a restricted waiver request signed by the principals of the sending and receiving schools.
+Waivers may be considered based on a student's lack of opportunity to participate at a sub-varsity level. - 1800.42 NON-PARTICIPATION A student who has not participated in an interscholastic contest, scrimmage, or foundation game in a specific sport at any level (varsity, junior varsity, sophomore, and freshman) during the 365 days preceding the date of transfer shall have varsity eligibility at the receiving school in that specific sport at all levels of competition. - 1800.43 RETURN TO ORIGINAL SCHOOL A student who has not participated in an interscholastic contest, scrimmage, or foundation game for any team at any level while a student in the previous high school shall be varsity eligible at all levels in all sports provided he/she returns to the high school he/she attended prior to the period of non-participation. - 1800.44 TRANSFER FROM A NON-MEMBER SCHOOL A student who resides in Colorado and who has never previously participated in a member school and who transfers to a member school from a non-member school shall have varsity eligibility at the receiving school. - 1800.45 BROKEN HOME A student of a broken home will be exempt from the transfer rule for the first move in high school from one parent to the other.
 Note: The exception will exist only if it is determined by either school that the move is not athletically motivated.
-A waiver must be filed and approved prior to competition.

-1800.66 BOARDING SCHOOL - A student who transfers to become a full-time resident of a 24-hour boarding school (a duly licensed school providing lodging and meals) in a community, district or state other than where he/she has resided with his/her parent(s) or guardians, has varsity eligibility on the first such transfer, but all transfer rule requirements shall apply on any subsequent transfer.

-1800.67 TRANSFER PURSUANT TO IEP - A student who has been identified as a student with a disability who transfers to a member school to comply with a specific requirement in his/her Individualized Education Plan (IEP) has varsity eligibility at the receiving school.
-A waiver must be filed and approved prior to competition.

-Q1: A student attends School A as a freshman and competes in three sports.
+A waiver must be filed and approved prior to competition. - 1800.46 BOARDING SCHOOL A student who transfers to become a full-time resident of a 24-hour boarding school (a duly licensed school providing lodging and meals) in a community, district or state other than where he/she has resided with his/her parent(s) or guardians, has varsity eligibility on the first such transfer, but all transfer rule requirements shall apply on any subsequent transfer. - 1800.47 TRANSFER PURSUANT TO IEP A student who has been identified as a student with a disability who transfers to a member school to comply with a specific requirement in his/her Individualized Education Plan (IEP) has varsity eligibility at the receiving school.
+A waiver must be filed and approved prior to competition. - Q1: A student attends School A as a freshman and competes in three sports.
 She begins her sophomore year at School A but in December transfers to School B. At School B she competes in no interscholastic scrimmages or contests in any sport.
-In March she returns to School A. What is her eligibility status?

-Full eligibility in all sports.
-A student transferring from School A to B to A withoutA1:interscholastic competition at B will always retain varsity eligibility regardless of when the student re-enters School A.

-Q2: A student competes in volleyball and track at School A as a 9th grader.
+In March she returns to School A. What is her eligibility status? - A1: Full eligibility in all sports.
+A student transferring from School A to B to A without interscholastic competition at B will always retain varsity eligibility regardless of when the student re-enters School A. - Q2: A student competes in volleyball and track at School A as a 9th grader.
 As a 10th grader the student transfers from School A to B in January without a family move.
-What is the student's status in track and volleyball?

-A2: The student will be ineligible for varsity competition in track in the spring of her sophomore year because she transferred in the middle of the school year and because she competed in that sport during the previous 12 months.
-Volleyball eligibility will be determined by the CHSAA Transfer Rule, which would cause the student to be restricted for the first 50% of the upcoming volleyball season.

-Q3:

-What is the definition of a "broken home"?

-A3: A broken home for the purposes of By-law 1800.65(b), is defined as a permanent and finalized dissolution of a marriage by court order.
+What is the student's status in track and volleyball? - A2: The student will be ineligible for varsity competition for 365 days from the date of the transfer in the sports they participated in during the last 365 days. - Q3: What is the definition of a "broken home"? - A3: A broken home for the purposes of Bylaw 1800.45, is defined as a permanent and finalized dissolution of a marriage by court order.